mmmjam/mmmjam.github.io/about-us.md

     <TD> <img class="profile responsive" src="/assets/images/ishitag.JPG" alt="Ishita Goluguri"/></TD>
     <TD>Ishita Goluguri<br>
     <a href="mailto:igoluguri@wpi.edu">igoluguri@wpi.edu</a> <br>
-    Ishita is an event runner for MMMJam from Wborough!
+    Ishita is an event runner for MMMJam from Westborough!
 She’s in charge of developing the problem for the challenge and organizing the grading system.
 She’s also working on creating the graphics, and general organizing for the event.
 In her free time, she enjoys dancing kuchipudi, a form of Indian classical dance.<br>
    </TD>
 </TR>
 <!--julia-->